 Within the D^2EPC Human Comfort & Wellbeing indicators, only quantitative KPIs are considered as their calculation is based on acquired data from the pilot IoT infrastructure.
-The respective metrics are designated as dynamic, provided that they are constantly changing over time (timeseries data).
+The respective metrics are designated as dynamic, due to metrics time mutability (timeseries data).
 According to their measuring interval, they can be segmented into two distinct tiers.
 Tier 1 metrics deliver a higher-level view of performance based on greater temporal granularity (day, week, month).
 Tier 2 metrics offer a more detailed context for the system operation as their measuring intervals are compressed to hourly or even sub-hourly.
 As expected, tier 2 metrics can be converted into tier 1 by aggregation.